FREQUENTLY ASKED QUESTIONS

 • Fatigue

-• Swelling of the feet, legs, belly and neck
+• Edema, or swelling of the feet, legs and eventually the abdomen and neck